mautic/user-documentation/docs/contributing/contributing.rst

 You can create an issue or propose changes by following these steps:

 1. Create a new GitHub issue associated with the relevant repository and propose your change there.
 Be sure to include implementation details and the rationale for the proposed change.
-2. The submitted issue will be reviewed by the Mautic administrator.
+2. A Mautic team member reviews all submitted issues.
 3. If the Mautic administator approves the issue you may start working on the task